Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 When the robot is powered on it will play every nerds favourite tune of retrogaming, The startup of the original Super Mario bros from the classic NES console.

-# Diagnostics indicator ( RGB )

-This is not just an RGB that is used for astetic purposes, its main function is actually a diagnostics indicator.

-   # How it works...

-   The LED will remain solid if the robot is not connected to a device, or their is a hardware issue with the connection of the module, check the connections but 9/10 your device is not connected.

-   Once powered on the LED will remain solid.
-   Once you have a connected the robot to your Android device the RGB should start cycling through the colours.

-   If your device suddenly disconnects from the robot, The RGB will stop cycling and will remain solid, letting the operator know the robot has lost connection.

 # Batteries